 All texts are provided with clear line-by-line translations, and no prior knowledge or experience with the subject matter is necessary.

 Introduction to Kabbalah: The Sefirot of the Tree of Life is an 8-class journey.

 The classes are recorded (audio and video) and participants can watch or listen to the recordings of the classes at any time they like.

 1) A printable handout of Jewish textual sources providing a broad and deep perspective of each of the Sefirot in Torah, Midrash, Talmud, Kaballah and Chasidut, provided in full translation with introductory comments and guiding questions.

-2) A live interactive online class, in which we go through the texts together.
-Rabbi Daniel provides background information, explanation, close reading, critical analysis and practical ideas for applying the teachings in our day-to-day lives.
-The class can be joined live and/or listened to or watched at your convenience.
+2) A recorded class, in which Rabbi Daniel provides background information, explanation, close reading, critical analysis and practical ideas for applying the teachings in our day-to-day lives.

 3) Clear and down-to-earth practice instructions for developing our relationship with each of the Sefirot, with the goal of refining our character traits and becoming more whole.
-These include unique prompts for each of the 49 days of the Omer which offer inspiration for contemplation, writing, singing, visual art or any other medium that allows for creative expression.
+These include unique prompts for each of the 49 ways that the 7 lower sefirot interact with one another, and offer inspiration for contemplation, writing, singing, visual art or any other medium that allows for creative expression.